sbb-design-systems/lyne-components/docs/CICD.md

 The following build artefacts are relevant for deployments:

-- `./dist` & `./loader`: stencil components that are published to npm
+- `./dist`: web-components that are published to npm
 - `./storybook-static`: the storybook build that is deployed to netlify